 During the time a temporary ex parte protective order is in existence, it supersedes any other order under Tex.
 Fam.
 Code Title 5 to the extent there is a conflict.
 Tex.
 Fam.
 Code § 83.005.

 2. Protective Order

-Protective orders may be issued by a court if the court finds that family violence has occurred and is likely to occur in the future.
+A protective order may be issued by a court upon a finding that family violence has occurred and is likely to occur in the future.
 Tex.
 Fam.
 Code § 85.001.